pandemicsyn/statsdpy/README.md

  - Fire some udp counter, timer, or gauge events at statsdpy
  - Check syslog for any errors starting up or processing events
  - Profit!

+### Metric Namespacing ###

+Important Note: We default to legacy namespacing at the moment but will probably switch in the near future - see [Metric namespacing](https://github.com/etsy/statsd/blob/master/docs/namespacing.md) for further information.

 ### Reporting using the pickle protocol ###